 \subsection{Approach}

-As established earlier, evaluating each hyperparameter on the entire data set in a distributed setting is infeasible under strict privacy constraints.
+Evaluating each hyperparameter on the entire data set in a federated setting is infeasible under strict privacy constraints.
 To address this, we relax the formulation in \Cref{eq:globalargmin} and instead consider the following objective:

-Clients evaluate each hyperparameter $\hpset_t \in \hpset$ locally in their data set $\dataset_i$ and select the hyperparameter that reaches a minimum loss such that $\hpset_{j^*}$ is the hyperparameter most clients choose locally.
+Clients evaluate each hyperparameter $\hpset_t \in \hpset$ locally on their data set $\dataset_i$ and select the hyperparameter that reaches a minimum loss such that $\hpset_{j^*}$ is the hyperparameter most clients choose locally.
 Throughout this work, we refer to those hyperparameters as good.
 As we show later, optimizing \Cref{eq:localevals} instead of \Cref{eq:globalargmin} yields strong privacy amplification and produces high-quality hyperparameters that closely align with those obtained by optimizing the global objective.
 A related idea was introduced in~\cite{mitic2025privacy}, where hyperparameters were locally tuned and averaged by the server, but that approach did not analyze any privacy implications.

 A closer inspection of \Cref{eq:localevals} reveals a key advantage regarding privacy: we no longer require training a global model or computing the global loss.
 The only information needed is whether clients independently favor a particular hyperparameter.
 This naturally transforms the problem into a voting task, where clients act as voters and hyperparameters represent the candidates.
-Viewing the problem in this way provides an avenue to leverage well-established techniques from voting-based approaches in distributed, differentially private learning~\cite{feddpvoting}.
+This perspective provides an avenue to leverage well-established techniques from federated, differentially private voting~\cite{feddpvoting}.